|

 although this proposal must have the approval of the President of Uzbekistan.

-status and administrative proceedures.
-Authority essentially resides with Islam Abdughanievich Karimov, who has been the
+status and administrative procedures.
+Authority essentially resides with Islam Abdughanivich Karimov, who has been the

 Neither the Council of Ministers nor the Joqarg'ı Ken'es plays any real independent role other than rubber-stamping